PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 Here comes to our rescue 'rvalue references'.

-So if we have X as type then X& is lvalue reference and X&& is rvalue reference.
+So, if we have X as type then X& is lvalue reference and X&& is rvalue reference.
 As we need to distinguish the move assignment from normal assignment we will use X&& to overload assignment.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~